-Despite our post about the virtues of unknowing, a lot can be said about the desire to gain knowledge.
+A lot can be said about the desire to gain knowledge.
 This is because, as one of the dictionaries points out, you can acquire this knowledge through your experiences and this can lead back to the previous concept of wealth.

 The words awareness and consciousness also appear in the definition of knowledge which implies that it is only gained through a deeper understanding, beyond that of simply absorbing information.

 By itself, knowledge may not be enough to make a fulfilling life and we must always accept that there are some things that simply cannot be known, but a desire to understand the world can be a catalyst for some of the other concepts mentioned here.

 Dictionary definitions: something given to a person or persons in need; the voluntary giving of help; benevolent goodwill toward or love of humanity.